-(O) DISCHARGE SUMMARIES.
+(N) DISCHARGE SUMMARIES.

-A dictated and transcribed discharge summary shall be completed on all inpatients with a length of stay over 48 hours, except for normal vaginal deliveries and normal newborn infants, for whom a comprehensive final discharge progress note by the attending physician shall be sufficient.
+A discharge summary shall be completed in the electronic medical record (EMR) on all inpatients with a length of stay over 48 hours, except for normal vaginal deliveries and normal newborn infants, for whom a comprehensive final discharge progress note by the attending physician shall be sufficient.
 In the event of death or an external hospital transfer a dictated discharge summary shall always be required regardless of the length of stay.
+(11/18)

-All discharge summaries must be dictated at the time of discharge to another facility or transfer to another facility by the discharging health care practitioner (resident, fellow, attending, nurse practitioner, midwife or physician assistant) unless another healthcare provider is specifically and legibly designated on form Form ME2C005 (Final Progress Note/Discharge Orders.)
-The transcribed reports require the authentication of the attending physician.
+All discharge summaries must be completed and authenticated at the time of discharge or transfer by the discharging health care practitioner (resident, fellow, attending, nurse practitioner, midwife or physician assistant) unless another healthcare provider is specifically and designated in the EMR.
+The completed report requires the authentication of the attending physician.
+The ultimate responsibility for the discharge summary lies with the attending physician and midwife.